mostafahagras/todo/README.md

-  unsync   Undo the sync command list     List the todos for the current directory config   Interactive configuration for the todo cli remove   Removes the todo for the current directory.
-Use todo help remove for other options update   Update todo cli search   Fuzzily find todos check    Fuzzily find todos, check them uncheck  Fuzzily find todos, uncheck them help     Print this message or the help of the given subcommand(s)
+  unsync   Undo the sync command list     List the todos for the current directory config   Interactive configuration for the todo cli delete   Deletes the todo file for the current directory.
+Use todo help remove for other options update   Update todo cli search   Fuzzily find todos check    Fuzzily find todos, check them uncheck  Fuzzily find todos, uncheck them remove   Fuzzily find todos, remove them help     Print this message or the help of the given subcommand(s)

 Options: